What is endometriosis: causes to recognise

 How is endometriosis treated?

-Endometriosis treatment is neither unique nor definitive .
-Each woman's clinical history is different, and treatment must be adapted to the severity of the disease, age, symptoms, and fertility goals .
+The treatment for endometriosis is neither singular nor definitive.
+Each woman has a different clinical history, and treatment must adapt to the stage of the disease, age, symptoms, and desire for fertility.

 The main strategies are: